Your glasses, both lenses and frames, have the ability to transmit infections, including COVID-19, to your eyes, nose and mouth via your hands.

 It's easy to clean your glasses.
 Doing so can safeguard your health and keep your glasses in the best possible condition.

-Contact Switalski Eye Care in Plano if you have any further questions related to your eye health.
+Contact Switalski Eye Care in East Plano if you have any further questions related to your eye health.

 Frequently Asked Questions